 The outer sheath of fiber cables can be removed using electrical cable stripping tools, and scissors or a razor blade can trim the Kevlar strength member.
 However, the fiber coating must be very carefully removed to avoid damaging the fiber surface flaws and scratches are the cause of most fiber failures.
-The coating can be removed using our F-STR fiber strippers.
+The coating can be removed using our Fiber Optic Strippers.

 End surface quality is one of the most important factors affecting fiber connector and splice losses.
-Quality endfaces can be obtained by polishing or by cleaving.
+Quality endfaces can be obtained by polishing or by using a fiber cleaver.
 Polishing is employed in connector terminations when the fiber is secured in a ferrule by epoxy.
 The following describes the popular connectors and their endface preparation styles.

 Fiber Optic Connector Types